-\ Includes respondents that "strongly agree", "agree", or "slightly agree" that wellbeing at work is equally important as salary. \\ Includes respondents that "strongly agree" that wellbeing at work is equally important as salary.
+\ Includes respondents that "strongly agree", "agree", or "slightly agree" that wellbeing at work is equally important as salary.

+\\ Includes respondents that "strongly agree" that wellbeing at work is equally important as salary.

 So what's the name of the game now?
 Flexibility, freedom, and feeling good.
 Applicants are insisting employers let them control their calendar and take care of their health.

-More than half of employees are looking for paid time off (56%) and a flexible work schedule (53%) when considering a job switch, and a third (34%) prioritise remote work flexibility.
-They also expect to be able to take care of their health and wellness, with healthcare benefits (40%) and wellbeing programmes (26%) the most common benefit expectations.
+More than half of employees are looking for paid time off (56%) and a flexible work schedule (53%) when considering a job switch, and a third (34%) prioritize remote work flexibility.
+They also expect to be able to take care of their health and wellness, with healthcare benefits (40%) and wellbeing programs (26%) the most common benefit expectations.

 These expectations are not a fad - they are as enduring as a Millennial's love for digital connectivity.
 Younger generations are placing employee wellbeing high on their priority list when job hunting, far outpacing their predecessors' concerns.
 As these workers flood the job market armed with digital savvy and a desire for meaningful work, companies should brace themselves: these recruitment priorities are here to stay.
 Businesses that embrace this new reality won't just survive - they'll thrive in the talent tug-of-war.

-Baking these expectations into your recruitment strategy today can give you a serious competitive edge in the fight for talent.
+Taking these expectations into your recruitment strategy today can give you a serious competitive edge in the fight for talent.
 After all, most recruiters underestimate how much candidates value their happiness.
 Those that don't have a clear advantage, and will reap the rewards - companies that leverage robust wellbeing strategies are more than five times as likely to be able to recruit new talent.

 MILLENNIALS AND GEN Z ARE SLIGHTLY MORE LIKELY TO ONLY CONSIDER EMPLOYERS THAT PLACE A CLEAR EMPHASIS ON EMPLOYEE WELLBEING

+LLNESS TALENT MANAGEMENT

 Employee Retention

-3.2

-42

-KEY TAKEAWAY

 Wellbeing is foundational to keeping your staff from jumping ship to work for your competitor.
 Employees expect companies to deliver on the quality of life promises made during the recruitment process, and won't hesitate to look for another employer if their standards aren't met.

-IN-DEPTH

 Picture this - your new employee attends a team bonding yoga class with their coworkers at lunchtime on their second week.
 As they enter the studio, they see your CFO stretching and preparing for the same class.
 She smiles and waves them over to place their mat near hers.
 Her enthusiasm confirms that wellness isn't just a buzzword at your company.
 It's a genuine priority.
 She is walking the talk.
-Now, compensation is a powerful part of this equation.
-More than half of employees (55%) say they'd consider looking for a new role if they could get a better package.
-But how an employee feels about the quality of their compensation is about more than the number on their pay stub.

-Today's employees are looking at compensation through a holistic lens, and wellbeing benefits play a major role in shaping their perception: 84% of employees with wellness programmes say they are adequately compensated for their role - this drops sharply to 61% for employees without.

 Employees say this is the type of culture that will keep them onboard.
 If a company's "We care about you" speech turns out to be empty words, workers will run faster than you can say "namaste" - straight into the arms of a competitor who means it.
-EMPLOYEES WITH WELLBEING PROGRAMMES ARE MORE LIKELY TO FEEL ADEQUATELY COMPENSATED